 Queen's Park Heritage Conservation Area

 Houses in the Queen's Park Heritage Conservation Area are categorized as either Protected or Non-protected.
 Based on the protection level, owners may be required to apply for a Heritage Alteration Permit for certain renovations, to demolish a home, to build a new home, or to build a laneway or carriage house.
 If you're looking to make changes to a property in the neighbourhood, visit the Building or Renovating in Queen's Park page for more information.

 After the Heritage Conservation Area was adopted, the City committed to continue work to implement the policy; including developing an Incentives Program and conducting the Special Limited Category Study.
 Visit the Ongoing Work page for more information on these two processes.

 Are you interested in receiving updates about the Queen's Park Heritage Conservation Area?
 Sign up for our mailing list!
-If you sign up you will receive emails every few weeks regarding events, public consultation opportunities and Council reports.
+If you sign up you will receive emails every few weeks regarding events, public consultation opportunities, and Council reports.